 Different people have different ghrelin levels.
 For instance, women have a higher level than men.

 That’s why when husband and wife can do the same fasting routine, same food, and same fasting time.
-The husband won’t feel much hunger, where the wife will feel much more intense signals.
+The husband won’t feel much hunger, whereas the wife will feel much more intense signals.

 The bottom line is to start journaling your food together with what you feel and think.